obspy/obspy/obspy/clients/seedlink/README.txt

 Copyright (c) 2011-2013 by:
     * Anthony Lomax

-The obspy.seedlink development has been supported by the NERA project ["Network of European Research Infrastructures for Earthquake Risk Assessment and Mitigation" under the European Community's Seventh Framework Programme (FP7/2007-2013) grant agreement n° 262330] and implemented within the activities of the JRA2/WP12 "Tools for real-time seismology, acquisition and mining".
+The obspy.clients.seedlink development has been supported by the NERA project ["Network of European Research Infrastructures for Earthquake Risk Assessment and Mitigation" under the European Community's Seventh Framework Programme (FP7/2007-2013) grant agreement n° 262330] and implemented within the activities of the JRA2/WP12 "Tools for real-time seismology, acquisition and mining".